-Family of woman killed by Minneapolis police hires Castile family attorney
+Minneapolis police: Fatal shooting 'should not have happened'

 It could take two to four months before the BCA finishes its investigation, said Chuck Laszewski, a spokesman for the Hennepin County attorney's office.

-Once that happens, Hennepin County Attorney Mike Freeman -- not a grand jury -- will decide whether either of the two officers involved should be charged in Ruszczyk's death.
+Once that happens, Hennepin County Attorney Mike Freeman will decide whether either of the two officers involved should be charged in Ruszczyk's death.